PandaCoderSchool/Job4Students/README.md

 - Application must have push notification when new jobs are posted by companies.
 - Can share jobs info to their friends through Social: Facebook, Twitter, Google+

-### For Companies:
-- Must input Business License number to be qualified.
-- Can post jobs.
-- Can post expectations, requirements for students.
-- Can search database to select students.
-- Will pay for application and services to get premium access into database.

 ## OPTIONALS:
 ### For Students: